WilmerSoriano/Queue-Management/README.md

    * You may also run as editor such as Thonny

 ### 2nd.
 Connect Pico Devices to Outlet
-   * If all the code were added during the setting up process it should run by itself
+   * If all the code were added during the Installation process, it should run by itself.
-   * You see the following:
+   * You'll see the following:
       - 1. LED blinks Orange and stay solid orange indicating it is connecting to Wi-Fi
       - 2. If LED blinks Red, Pico Device failed to connect to Wi-Fi
       - 3. If LED blinks Green, Pico Device is connected to Wi-Fi and ready to use